william-czy/python-list/README.md

-list.pop(1)  - there are 3 fruits, they are: ['banana', 'apple', 'orange'] list.sort    - there are 3 fruits, they are: ['apple', 'banana', 'orange'] list.reverse - there are 3 fruits, they are: ['orange', 'banana', 'apple'] list.clear   - there are 0 fruits, they are: []
+list.pop(1)  - there are 3 fruits, they are: ['banana', 'apple', 'orange'] list.sort    - there are 3 fruits, they are: ['apple', 'banana', 'orange'] list.reverse - there are 3 fruits, they are: ['orange', 'banana', 'apple'] list.count   - there are 1 apples, they are: ['orange', 'banana', 'apple'] list.clear   - there are 0 fruits, they are: []
 ```